 "`The North American Front': Central American Solidarity in the Reagan Era," in Michael Sprinker and Mike Davis, eds., Reshaping the U.S. Left: Popular Struggles in the 1980's, Volume III of The Year Left (New York: Verso, 1988), 1-43.

-Review of Leslie Butler, Critical Americans: Victorian Intellectuals and Transatlantic Liberal Reform, in American Historical Review (Spring, 2008), 520-521.
+Review of Leslie Butler, Critical Americans: Victorian Intellectuals and Transatlantic Liberal Reform, in the American Historical Review (Spring 2008), 520-521.

 “Heroes and Villains: Picturing the IWW” [review of Paul Buhle and Nicole Schulman, eds., WOBBLIES!
 A Graphic History of the Industrial Workers of the World] in Reviews in American History (March 2006), 57-63.